amarbajric/EBUSA-AIM17/README.md

 |  GUI  |  3000  |
 |  ModellingPlatform  |  4000  |

-To change the port configuration, change the server port in this file e.g. Gateway: [application.properties] (Gateway/src/main/resources/application.properties)
+To change the port configuration, change the server port in this file e.g. Gateway: [application.properties](Gateway/src/main/resources/application.properties)

 **Note:** If you change the port of the Gateway, make sure to change the restApi configuration in [processes.service.ts](GUI-Dev/src/app/processes.service.ts) and to rebuild the GUI-Dev and GUI project according to the guide provide [below](#gui).